 - This question comes after people have already identified cost as possible barrier.
-Respondents’ answers often relate to appointment availability, particularly to see their usual doctor at short notice; the wait time for the appointment once they reached the clinic; and clinic hours not being compatible with work hours – a particular issue when patients urgently wanted care.
+Respondents’ answers often relate to appointment availability, particularly to see their usual doctor at short notice; the wait time for the appointment once they reached the clinic; and clinic hours not being compatible with work hours – a particular issue when patients wanted care urgently.

 Question: In the last 12 months was there a time when you did not visit a GP or nurse because of cost?

-One in five respondents (20 percent) reported not visiting a GP or nurse because of cost in the last 12 months.
+One in six respondents (17 percent) reported not visiting a GP or nurse because of cost in the last 12 months.

 - This increased to 43 percent of those aged 15–24 years with any long-term condition.

-- Twenty-three percent of women and 13 percent of men reported not visiting their GP or nurse in the previous year due to cost.
+- Twenty percent of women and 11 percent of men reported not visiting their GP or nurse in the previous year due to cost.

 - Younger people reported cost as a barrier to a far greater extent than older people: 34 percent of those aged 15–44 years compared with 8 percent of people aged 65 years and over.

 - Age–sex stratified analyses show 39 percent of 15–24-year-old females reported not visiting their GP or nurse at some point in the year due to cost compared with 26 percent of males in the same age group.

-Percent of people who report not visiting a GP or nurse due to cost in the last 12 months (2018).
+Percentage of people who report not visiting a GP or nurse due to cost in the last 12 months (2019).
 Confidence intervals calculated at 95 percent are shown in brackets.

 Question: Could you tell us why cost stopped you from seeing a GP or nurse?

 Appointment cost was the most common cost barrier.

-- Of the 10 percent aged 65 years and over for whom cost was a barrier, appointment cost was the barrier for 96 percent of these respondents.
-In comparison, appointment cost was a barrier for 91 percent of those aged under 65.
+- Of the 8 percent aged 65 years and over for whom cost was a barrier, appointment cost was the barrier for 95 percent of those respondents.
+In comparison, appointment cost was a barrier for 89 percent of those aged under 65 years.

-- Twenty-seven percent of those aged under 65 years reported the cost of taking time off work prevented them from accessing care.
-As might be expected, less than 5 percent of those aged 65 and over reported this as an issue.
+- Twenty-nine percent of those aged under 65 years reported the cost of taking time off work prevented them from accessing care.
+As might be expected, 5 percent of those aged 65 years and over reported this as an issue.